UVM Component Generation Overview

 Sequencer – This module controls the flow of sequence transactions to the DUT.

 Driver – This module is generated from your Simulink driver subsystem and transforms each transaction from the Sequence to signals that the behavioral DUT understands.
+If your Simulink module does not include a driver subsystem, the driver is a pass-through UVM driver.

 Monitor – This module is generated from your Simulink monitor subsystem and it samples the signals from the behavioral DUT and generates transactions that are sent to the UVM scoreboard.
+If your Simulink module does not include a monitor subsystem, the monitor is a pass-through UVM monitor.

 Monitor Input – This module is generated if you have a predictor or a direct connection from the sequence to the scoreboard subsystem.
 The monitor input samples the signals from the sequence and generates transactions that are sent to the UVM predictor or the scoreboard.